JEWISH IMMIGRATION

 1881-1929 (48 year period)

 The Jewish population rose from 280,000 to 4,500,000 (16-fold increase) by 1925.
 This represented a major event in all of Jewish history.
-Between 1881-1914, 2.2million Jews left Europe.
+Between 1881-1914, 2.2 million Jews left Europe.
 Most of them came to the United States.
 Herschel Eisenberg was one of them.
 Like the others, Herschel believed that the voyage to America was much less dangerous than remaining in Russia.
 He was the first of the seven Ajzenbergs who were to follow him.
 All Ajzenbergs who immigrated to America came during this period.
 They were part of the greatest wave of immigration that the Jewish people were ever to experience.
-They were fleeing all of Eastern Europe where life was unbearable due to progroms, war, expulsion, anti-Semitism, but mostly because of the high population which could not survive economically (poverty).
+They were fleeing all of Eastern Europe where life was unbearable due to pogroms, war, expulsion, anti-Semitism, but mostly because of the high population which could not survive economically (poverty).

 By 1918 the USA contained the largest Jewish community in the world.
 Most of this torrent of immigrants disembarked at Ellis Island in New York harbor.
 My family was part of this tidal wave.